About the committee

 Being a classical vocalist himself, Isaac has a particular affinity for vocal accompaniment; especially lieder and art song.
 As a passionate educator of the piano, Isaac aims to create pianists who play with their mind, heart, and body in co-ordination, and through his teachings of the Taubman approach, ensures they play with absolute freedom and beauty of tone.

-Isaac also holds a Certificate in Vocal Science, an Associate Diploma in Classical Voice, a Professional Performance Diploma in Piano Accompaniment, a Diploma in the Alexander Technique, and a Master of Arts (Music Performance) majoring in Vocal Accompaniment and Injury Preventative Piano Technique.
+Isaac also holds a Certificate in Vocal Science, an Associate Diploma in Classical Voice, a Professional Performance Diploma in Piano Accompaniment, a Diploma in the Alexander Technique, two Licentiate diplomas in Piano Accompaniment, and a Master of Arts (Music Performance) majoring in Vocal Accompaniment and Injury Preventative Piano Technique.

 Isaac has extensive experience as an offical accompanist for eisteddfods both in Victoria, including the Mildura Eisteddfod, and interstate, including the Broken Hill Eisteddfod.
 With this experience behind him, Isaac is delighted to come on board as Official Accompanist for the VCE Classical Voice Singing Competition, and assist in the launch of this first year of competition.